menpo/menpofit/docs/source/api/menpofit/aps/index.rst

 Active Pictorial Structures
 ---------------------------
-APS is a generative model that consists of a statistical parametric model of the shape and the appearance of an object.
-MenpoFit has several AAMs which differ in the manner that they compute the warp (thus represent the appearance features).
+APS is a model that utilises a Gaussian Markov Random Field (GMRF) for learning an appearance model with pairwise distributions based on a graph.
+It also has a parametric statitical shape model (either using PCA or GMRF), as well as a spring-like deformation prior term.
+The optimisation is performed using a weighted Gauss-Newton algorithm with fixed Jacobian and Hessian.

 .. toctree::
     :maxdepth: 1